canonical/launchpad-manual/docs/user/how-to/launchpadlib/auth-text-browser.rst

 .. meta::
-   :description: Authenticate launchpadlib from text-based browsers
+   :description: Authenticate launchpadlib from text-based browsers.

 Authenticate launchpadlib from a text-based browser